- Aeries Student Portal

 - If determined that information provided to support an ITP application is inaccurate, invalid, falsified, or no longer applies.

-Center Joint Unified School District
+- Pick up form and mail to: Center Joint Unified School District

 CJUSD Administrative Regulation 5117